 Quality Control Measures

 QA roles involve implementing QC (Quality Control) measures, encompassing various techniques beyond HACCP (Hazard Analysis and Critical Control Points), to identify and mitigate risks in the production process.
-These measures may include statistical process control (SPC), Six Sigma methodologies, failure mode, and effects analysis (GMP), among others.
-Each of these QC measures plays a vital role in ensuring product quality and safety across different industries and production environments.
+These measures may include statistical process control (SPC), Six Sigma methodologies, and failure mode and effects analysis (FMEA).
+These QC measures are vital in ensuring product quality and safety across different industries and production environments.

 Supplier Quality Management